 - Results from any tests performed by CSU Health Network Laboratory will be faxed directly to your off-site provider.

-- For tests sent to an of-site reference laboratory, results will be faxed directly to your off-site provider from the reference lab.
+- For tests sent to our reference laboratories, results will be faxed directly to your off-site provider from the reference lab.